Sesquipedalian/transmission-uebersicht/README.md

 # Transmission
-An [Übersicht](http://tracesof.net/uebersicht) widget that lets you monitor an instance of the [Transmission BitTorrent client](https://transmissionbt.com) using its standard web interface.
+An [Übersicht](http://tracesof.net/uebersicht) widget that lets you monitor and control an instance of the [Transmission BitTorrent client](https://transmissionbt.com) using its standard web interface.

 ![Screenshot](screenshot.png)